-At Orange Tree School (from here on referred to as OTS), personal, social, health and economic (PSHE) education forms an integral part of the curriculum and is designed to support the school's aims and ethos, develop knowledge and understanding within the students themselves, as well as the world they are living in.
+At Orange Tree School (from here on referred to as OTS), and OTS Ridgeway site personal, social, health and economic (PSHE) education forms an integral part of the curriculum and is designed to support the school's aims and ethos, develop knowledge and understanding within the students themselves, as well as the world they are living in.
 This policy outlines the planning and teaching of PSHE across the School.

-The PSHE programme is taught through dedicated lessons, supporting activities during tutor time, other curriculum areas, and whole school activities and events.
+At Orange Tree is led by Vicki Marer and the PSHE programme is taught through dedicated lessons, supporting activities during tutor time, other curriculum areas, and whole school activities and events.